 (ii) who was recognised as such in terms of the Traditional Leadership and Governance Framework Act, 2003 (Act No. 41 of 2003) (hereinafter referred to as the Framework Act), prior to the repeal of that Act, or in terms of any applicable provincial legislation which is not inconsistent with the Framework Act, as the case may be,

-is deemed to have been recognised as such in terms of section 8 of this Act, subject to a recommendation of the Commission in terms of section 57 CTLDC where applicable.
+is deemed to have been recognised as such in terms of section 8 of this Act, subject to a recommendation of the CTLDC where applicable.

-(b) Any kingship or queenship, principal traditional community, traditional community and subject to paragraph (c), any headmanship or headwomanship that was recognised as such in terms of the Framework Act prior to the repeal of that Act, or in terms of any applicable provincial legislation which is not inconsistent with the Framework Act, as the case may be, is deemed to have been recognised in terms of section 3 of this Act, subject to a recommendation of the Commission in terms of section 57 CTLDC where applicable.
+(b) Any kingship or queenship, principal traditional community, traditional community and subject to paragraph (c), any headmanship or headwomanship that was recognised as such in terms of the Framework Act prior to the repeal of that Act, or in terms of any applicable provincial legislation which is not inconsistent with the Framework Act, as the case may be, is deemed to have been recognised in terms of section 3 of this Act, subject to a recommendation of the CTLDC where applicable.

 (c) (i) A Premier must, within three years of the commencement of this Act or such further period as the Minister may determine, cause an investigation to be conducted to determine whether any headmanship or headwomanship established or recognised in terms of applicable legislation prior to or since the commencement of the Framework Act, and any headman or headwoman appointed or recognised for such headmanship or headwomanship, meet the relevant criteria set out in sections 3, 7 and 8 of this Act.